 This application option is for all other students who plan to complete the prepharmacy and general education requirements by the April 3 application deadline.

 - Completed PharmCAS application for Idaho State University College of Pharmacy; PharmCAS application fees begin at $175

-- Official transcripts of all previous college course work, including detailed evaluation of all international coursework – submitted to PharmCAS
+- Official transcripts of all previous college coursework, including detailed evaluation of all international coursework – submitted to PharmCAS

-- Personal Statement – Submitted to PharmCAS
+- Application essay (personal statement) – submitted to PharmCAS

 July 14 – PharmCAS opens

 December 1 – application deadline for priority consideration

 April 3 – application deadline for regular admission

 Monthly – in-person and remote interviews (notification of admission within 1 week)

 Upon acceptance into the PharmD program, students are required to complete criminal background checks.
 An applicant will be disqualified from admission for a criminal record of conviction, plea agreement, withheld judgment, and/or pending charges considered serious in nature (felony or misdemeanor).
 Contact the College directly before applying if you have any questions about this policy.